AniolMG/mini-ml-pipeline/readme.md

     ]
 }
 ```
-- Have AWS CLI installed in our system
+- Have AWS CLI installed in our system.
 - Get the Access Key ID and Secret Access Key for the IAM user.
 - Run `aws configure` and input the Access Key ID and Secret Acess Key.